Anna Matyushkina: Later life

 Despite the loss of her favourite maid of honour, Catherine was happy to see her happily married, and still maintained a strong relationship with her.
 In 1759, Anna was present at the death of Catherine's youngest child Grand Duchess Anna Petrovna, who was only one year old.
 She accompanied the child to the Nevsky Monastery where she was on duty until the burial of the child.

 On the date of Catherine II's coronation, Matyushkina was appointed the position of Statsdame ahead of even Yekaterina Vorontsova-Dashkova.

-In 1774, her husband, Dmitri fell from honour as he was seen as dissent between the young Tsarevich Pavel Petrovich and his newly appointed tutor Ivan Saltykov, telling the stuednt that Saltykov was sent to spy on him for his mother, as he desired the position.
+In 1774, her husband, Dmitri fell from honour as he was seen as dissent between the young Tsarevich Pavel Petrovich and his newly appointed tutor Ivan Saltykov, telling the student that Saltykov was sent to spy on him for his mother, as he desired the position.
 As a result, the Count was banned from appearing at court, as such Matyushkina had to retreat to the family's estates.
 Mikhail Shcherbatov scolded the empress for this decision, saying that even though Countess Matyushkina had been there for her through thick and thin had "finally became discarded".

 After the death of Catherine the Great, Paul I appointed her Ober-Hoffmeisterin in memory of her service to the court of his father.
 She was the first courtier to wear the insignia on the right side of her body.
 Due to her old age, she could not attend the coronation, regardless, she was granted the Order of Saint Catherine first class, and later send miniature portraits of himself and his wife for her to wear.